How to Animate Photo to GIF Online (Free, No App Needed)

 Most tools (including Cutout.Pro) let you tweak:

-• Loop duration: 1-5 seconds
+• Loop duration: 1–5 seconds, with 2–3 being the sweet spot

-• Animation intensity: Subtle to dramatic
+• Animation intensity: subtle to dramatic

 Play with these until the preview feels right.
 Trust your gut—if it looks good looping in the preview, it’ll work in the wild.